theMoor9/rust-cautious-sniffle/README.md

-# Welcome to Rust CheatRepo!
+# Welcome to Kenneth's Rust CheatRepo!

 This repository contains a collection of Rust code blocks for learning, along with a few comprehensive Rust cheat sheets.
 It is designed to help you learn Rust through hands-on practice and easy-to-reference resources.